blockservice/echoin/docs/connect-testnet.rst

 Docker Image
 ------------
-Docker image for Travis is stored on `Docker Hub <https://hub.docker.com/r/cybermiles/travis/tags/>`_.
-TestNet environment is using the `'vTestnet' <https://github.com/CyberMiles/travis/releases/tag/vTestnet>`_ release which can be pulled automatically from Travis:
+Docker image for Echoin is stored on `Docker Hub <https://hub.docker.com/r/blockservice/echoin/tags/>`_.
+TestNet environment is using the `'vTestnet' <https://github.com/blockservice/echoin/releases/tag/vTestnet>`_ release which can be pulled automatically from Echoin:

 ::

-  docker pull cybermiles/travis:vTestnet
+  docker pull blockservice/echoin:vTestnet

-Note: Configuration and data will be stored at /travis directory in the container.
+Note: Configuration and data will be stored at /echoin directory in the container.
 The directory will also be exposed as a volume.
 The ports 8545, 26656 and 26657 will be exposed for connection.

-Getting Travis TestNet Config
+Getting Echoin TestNet Config
 -----------------------------

 ::

-  rm -rf $HOME/.travis
+  rm -rf $HOME/.echoin
-  docker run --rm -v $HOME/.travis:/travis -t cybermiles/travis:vTestnet node init --env testnet --home /travis curl https://raw.githubusercontent.com/CyberMiles/testnet/master/travis/init/config/config.toml > $HOME/.travis/config/config.toml curl https://raw.githubusercontent.com/CyberMiles/testnet/master/travis/init/config/genesis.json > $HOME/.travis/config/genesis.json
+  docker run --rm -v $HOME/.echoin:/echoin -t blockservice/echoin:vTestnet node init --env testnet --home /echoin curl https://raw.githubusercontent.com/CyberMiles/testnet/master/echoin/init/config/config.toml > $HOME/.echoin/config/config.toml curl https://raw.githubusercontent.com/CyberMiles/testnet/master/echoin/init/config/genesis.json > $HOME/.echoin/config/genesis.json

-Start the Node and Join Travis TestNet
+Start the Node and Join Echoin TestNet
 --------------------------------------
 First change your name from default name ``local``

 ::

-  vim ~/.travis/config/config.toml
+  vim ~/.echoin/config/config.toml

   # here you can change your name
   moniker = "<your_custom_name>"

-Run the docker Travis application:
+Run the docker Echoin application:

 ::

-  docker run --name travis -v $HOME/.travis:/travis -p 26657:26657 -p 8545:8545 -t cybermiles/travis:vTestnet node start --home /travis
+  docker run --name echoin -v $HOME/.echoin:/echoin -p 26657:26657 -p 8545:8545 -t blockservice/echoin:vTestnet node start --home /echoin

 Now your node is syncing with TestNet, the output will look like the following.
 Wait until it completely syncs.